The Secretary of State was asked—

 York has not had a local plan in place since 1954, despite being one of the worst cities for investment in economic and housing opportunities for my constituents and the council’s aspiration to build 20% affordable housing but developing just 4%.
 What steps will the Minister take to ensure that the plan developed for York will address not only the jobs needs but the housing needs in our city?

 I have been in this job for just over 12 months, and I have developed a sense that in some way people have an expectation that I should be planning the country from my desk in Whitehall.
 Fundamentally, the decisions about the local plan are for the local democratically elected representatives, and they should be examined by a planning inspector to make sure that they are compliant with national planning regimes.
-In the end, the fundamental arbiter of the local plan in York—whether there should be one and what it should it contain—is a decision for the people of York.
+In the end, the fundamental arbiter of the local plan in York—whether there should be one and what it should it contain—is a decision by the people of York.
 I would urge them to vote for a council that will produce the kind of the plan to which the hon.
 Lady aspires.

 In relation to local plans and housing, Isle of Wight Council wants to set up a company to build council housing—I strongly support this—but says that it cannot access the necessary funds because it does not have a housing revenue account.
 Does the Minister agree with that statement, and, if so, what will he do to help my council to build council housing for Islanders?